ryanzec/react-seed/README.md

 ## Core Components ##

-Ovbiously ReactJS is at the core of this seed project however there are a number of other projects / libraries that are also wrapped together in here.
+Obviously ReactJS is at the core of this seed project however there are a number of other projects / libraries that are also wrapped together in here.

 ### WebPack ###